Mourne Mountains: Gorse burning

-Historically, gorse had many uses in the rural economy and hill farmers often cleared gorse by hand.
-There is also a tradition in the Mournes of controlled gorse burning to improve grazing for sheep.
-Today, however, many of the fires are unmanaged and some become out-of-control wildfires.
+There is a tradition in the Mournes of controlled burning of gorse to clear land for sheep to graze.
+However, many fires are unmanaged and some become out-of-control wildfires.
 In the 1950s, Emyr Estyn Evans had written that some shepherds in the Mournes tended to burn gorse and heather recklessly.
 He said that such over-burning "results in widespread destruction" and, along with other mismanagement, had "greatly impoverished the mountain environment".
 In the 21st century there have been hundreds of heather and gorse wildfires in the Mournes each year, the vast majority started deliberately, with "farmers and vandals" often blamed.
-It is claimed many of the wildfires are caused by hill farmers and landowners carrying out unapproved burning to clear gorse/heather and thus maximize the subsidy payments they receive for the amount of grazing-land they have.
+It is claimed many of the wildfires are caused by sheep farmers and landowners carrying out unapproved burning to clear gorse/heather and thus maximize the subsidy payments they receive for the amount of grazing-land they have.
 Some are also caused by careless visitors.

+Under the law, farmers must follow rules when burning gorse and heather: the burning may only be carried out from 1 September until 14 April; they must notify the fire service and have permission to do so; it must be carried out under supervision; and it must be properly controlled with fire breaks.

 In April 2021, more than a hundred firefighters tackled a major gorse wildfire in the eastern Mournes, which blazed for three days and devastated habitat in the area.
 The over-clearing of gorse, heather and trees also heightens the risk of landslides.

+Historically, gorse had many uses in the rural economy and hill farmers often cleared gorse by hand.